poojachamundi123/great-learning-/README.md

 -This project addresses these challenges by creating a low-cost, offline digital learning platform.
 Students can access lessons, complete exercises, and develop essential skills regardless of their location or financial background.

--Approach
+Approach:

 -Content Preparation

 -Collected lessons for core subjects and skill-building activities.

 -Structured lessons into interactive modules with quizzes and exercises.

 -Translated content into local languages for accessibility.

-Feature Engineering
+Feature Engineering:

-Offline Access: Lessons downloadable for offline use.
+-Offline Access: Lessons downloadable for offline use.

-Progress Tracking: Tracks lesson completion, quiz scores, and skill development.
+-Progress Tracking: Tracks lesson completion, quiz scores, and skill development.

-Student Engagement Metrics: Measures time spent on lessons, attempts, and improvement.
+-Student Engagement Metrics: Measures time spent on lessons, attempts, and improvement.

-Teacher & Parent Dashboard: Provides tools to monitor performance and give feedback.
+-Teacher & Parent Dashboard: Provides tools to monitor performance and give feedback.

-Platform Development
+Platform Development:

-Developed a lightweight platform compatible with low-cost devices (smartphones, tablets, PCs).
+-Developed a lightweight platform compatible with low-cost devices (smartphones, tablets, PCs).

-Implemented interactive quizzes, exercises, and visual aids.
+-Implemented interactive quizzes, exercises, and visual aids.

-Optimized for offline use to minimize dependency on the internet.
+-Optimized for offline use to minimize dependency on the internet.

-Platform Evaluation
+Platform Evaluation:

-User Testing: Tested platform with students in rural schools.
+-User Testing: Tested platform with students in rural schools.

 Learning Improvement: Measured improvement in quiz scores and lesson completion.

-Engagement Metrics: Analyzed time spent on lessons and participation.
+-Engagement Metrics: Analyzed time spent on lessons and participation.

-Feedback Collection: Gathered feedback from students, teachers, and parents to improve usability and content quality.
+-Feedback Collection: Gathered feedback from students, teachers, and parents to improve usability and content quality.

-Installation / Setup
+Installation / Setup:

 To set up the platform: